Virginia Giuffre: Rina Oh v. Virginia Giuffre (2021)

 Rina Oh sued Giuffre for defamation in October 2021 in Manhattan federal court, for $20 million in damages.
 The lawsuit referenced a series of tweets Giuffre made which accused Oh of helping traffic girls for Epstein, while Oh maintained she was a victim who had never helped traffickers.
 Oh acknowledged that she introduced three young women to Epstein including Marijke Chartouni, and that she had taken Giuffre shopping for a schoolgirl outfit on Epstein's orders.
-In 2022 in court documents, Oh accused Giuffre of touching her sexually without consent while Epstein watched, but Giuffre denied the claim.
-Giuffre filed a counterclaim in May 2022 alleging that Oh had cut her during sadomasochistic games done for Epstein.
+In 2022, in court documents, Oh accused Giuffre of touching her sexually without consent while Epstein watched, but Giuffre denied the claim.
+Giuffre filed a counterclaim in May 2022, alleging that Oh had cut her during sadomasochistic games done for Epstein.
+Oh accused Giuffre of fabricating stories in her unpublished memoir (publicly released as part Giuffre v.
+Maxwell), particularly her depiction of Oh as a dominatrix who engaged in violent sexual acts.
+Oh told The Times that "the whole thing was made up".
+Following Giuffre's death, lawyers said Oh's lawsuit would proceed but was on pause awaiting the appointment of an estate trustee to take the place of Giuffre.

 Second criminal case against Epstein

-Jeffrey Epstein was arrested on July 6, 2019, at Teterboro Airport in New Jersey and charged with sex trafficking and sex trafficking conspiracy by prosecutors with the Public Corruption Unit of the Southern District of New York.
+Jeffrey Epstein was arrested on 6 July 2019, at Teterboro Airport in New Jersey and charged with sex trafficking and sex trafficking conspiracy by prosecutors with the Public Corruption Unit of the Southern District of New York.
 In the indictment, Epstein was accused of soliciting massages from underage girls where the activities became increasingly sexual and then of enlisting the girls to recruit other underage victims for pay.
 U.S. Attorney Geoffrey Berman of the U.S. District Court for the Southern District of New York appealed for other victims of Epstein to come forward.
 The federal indictment also listed the key role of Epstein's paid "employees and associates" responsible for scheduling victims.

-One month after his arrest, Epstein was found dead on August 10, 2019, after reportedly hanging himself in his Manhattan prison cell.

-On August 29, 2019, in the wake of Epstein's death 19 days prior, the case against Epstein was closed after District Judge Richard Berman dismissed all sex trafficking charges.
-Judge Berman expressed support for Epstein's accusers, stating that he invited them to speak publicly at a hearing on August 27, 2019, out of "respect" for "the difficult decisions victims made to come forward".
+One month after his arrest, Epstein was found dead on 10 August 2019, after reportedly hanging himself in his Manhattan prison cell.
+On 29 August 2019, the case against Epstein was closed after District Judge Richard Berman dismissed all sex trafficking charges.
+Judge Berman expressed support for Epstein's accusers, stating that he invited them to speak publicly at a hearing on 27 August 2019, out of "respect" for "the difficult decisions victims made to come forward".
 Giuffre was among the 16 women who spoke publicly at the hearing, which included Anouska De Georgiou, Sarah Ransome, Jennifer Araoz, Chauntae Davies, Courtney Wild, Theresa J. Helm, and Marijke Chartouni.
 At the hearing, Giuffre stated, "The reckoning must not end.
 It must continue.
 He did not act alone.
 We the victims know that."
 Prosecutors signaled that they would continue an investigation for potential co-conspirators.